Alphabetical List of Student Organizations

 As a proud contributor to Columbia University’s unrivaled commitment to Japanese studies, Nihon Houritsu Kenkyuukai (NHK), or the Japanese Legal Studies Association, serves the legal community by organizing social, cultural, and educational events related to Japan, as well as providing information on the many opportunities available at Columbia and in New York for people with Japanese interests.
 In addition, we strive to facilitate interaction between Japanese members of the Law School community and those interested in Japan or Japanese law.
 Many of our members come to Columbia as accomplished business, government, or legal professionals in Japan and provide an opportunity to exchange ideas about Japanese and/or international law and practice.
 We welcome anyone with an interest in Japan, regardless of level of familiarity with Japan, its culture, or language.
 Please feel free to contact us with any questions that you may have.

 Outlaws is Columbia Law School's LGBTQ and ally law student organization.
 Outlaws provides programming that spans the gamut from advocacy to professional development to social events.
-Past programming has included a panel on the implementation of the repeal of "Don’t Ask, Don’t Tell," a mentorship program with upperclass students; and the opportunity to work on asylum cases for LGBT persons persecuted in their home countries.
+Past programming has includes a mentorship program with upperclass students.
 We also have a lot of fun together: We host mixers with other graduate schools at Columbia, outings in Hell’s Kitchen and the East Village, and dinners with employers who seek to recruit Columbia LGBTQ students.
 Outlaws aims to create a strong LBGTQ and allied community at Columbia; our varied programming supports that goal.